jamesdonoh/mobile-applications/report.md

 Although simple, the finished MVP app demonstrates most of the functionally described in the requirements and would be a suitable basis for publishing in order to gather learning about user behaviour and to inform the next iteration of development.

-One architectural aspect which could be improved is the approach to persisting local changes to data made by the application.
+One clear architectural aspect which could be improved is the approach to persisting local changes to data made by the application.
 At present, when the user adds a rating to an offer, the `OutletCache` class has to separately update the local database (via `OutletDatabaseHelper`) and the remote API (via `OutletApi`.
 A cleaner design would be to implement the database helper more like a write-through cache, so that only a single call is required which implicitly persists the rating in both places.
 This could be a requirement of a future iteration of the product.

+It may also be beneficial to provide a 'tutorial' overlay when the app first loads to illustrate the range of features available to the user and acclimatise them to the user interface.
+Additionally, further investigation should be done in improving the user interface for different device types, optimising the tablet layout and even exploring the possibility of using other devices such as Android Wear watches.

 # References